 There may be cases, however, where a new business, project or undertaking is being established and an agreement is negotiated before the business, etc, commences operation (eg, on a so-called "greenfields" site).
-Under subsection 134E(3), it is made clear that there is no requirement for consultation if there are no members who are employed in connection with the business, etc. This does not exclude consultation by the union concerned with members, if it considers it appropriate.
+Under subsection (3), it is made clear that there is no requirement for consultation if there are no members who are employed in connection with the business, etc. This does not exclude consultation by the union concerned with members, if it considers it appropriate.

-Subsections 134E(4) and (5): exceptions to the "single bargaining unit" requirement
+Subsection (4): exception to "single bargaining unit" requirement

-Under proposed subparagraph 134(1)(e)(i)(A), there is a requirement that where an agreement applies only to a single business, part of a single business or single place of work, all federally registered organisations of employees which are party to an award applying to that single business, etc. must be party to the agreement.

-Under proposed subsection 134E(4), an agreement will be capable of certification even if not all such organisations are party to the agreement, provided the AIRC is satisfied that:
+Under proposed paragraph (1)(e), there is a requirement that where an agreement applies only to a single business, part of a single business or single place of work, all federally registered organisations of employees which are party to an award applying to that single business, etc, must be party to the agreement.
+Under subsection (4), an agreement can still be certified even if not all such organisations are party to the agreement, provided the AIRC is satisfied that:

-- each of the organisations has been given the opportunity to be party to the agreement; and - , at least one such organisation is party to the agreement; and - . the agreement is in the interests of the employees it covers.
+- each of the organisations has been given the opportunity to be party to the agreement; and - . at least one such organisation is party to the agreement; and - the agreement is in the interests of the employees it covers.